-Sure, there are still a lot of birds that remain unlisted in this article.
+Sure, there are still a lot of Texas birds that remain unlisted in this article.
 Can you name some of them in the comments section below?

 - All file from the wikimedia commons under the creative commons licenses.

 - “Tricolored Heron | Audubon Field Guide”.
 Accessed February 06, 2018.
 Link.

 - “Red-headed Woodpecker, Identification, All About Birds – Cornell Lab of Ornithology”.
 Accessed February 06, 2018.
 Link.

 - “Purple Gallinule, Identification, All About Birds – Cornell Lab of Ornithology”.
 Accessed February 06, 2018.
 Link.

 - “Le Conte’s Sparrow, Identification, All About Birds – Cornell Lab of Ornithology”.
 Accessed February 06, 2018.
 Link.

 - “Hooded Merganser, Life History, All About Birds – Cornell Lab of Ornithology”.
 Accessed February 06, 2018.
 Link.